 Please note that these rights are not absolute, and we may be entitled to refuse requests where exceptions apply.
 If you wish to exercise any of these rights, please contact us using the contact details set out below.

-If you are an EU Citizen and are not satisfied with how we are processing your personal data, you can refer us to the Information Commissioner.
+If you are an EU Citizen and are not satisfied with how we are processing your personal information, you can refer us to the Information Commissioner.
 You can find out more about your rights under data protection legislation from the Information Commissioner's Office website available at: www.ico.org.uk.

 If we make changes to this policy, we will detail them on this page.
 If it is appropriate we may provide you with details by email; we suggest that you regularly visit this page to see any changes or updates to this policy.

-This policy was last updated in May 2018.
+This policy was last updated in February 2021.